+This recipe uses pie, or sugar, pumpkins which are sweet enough to eat plain too.
 It doesn't require any olive oil, salt, pepper, or seasoning.
-Just a simple roasted pumpkin to use in your favorite pumpkin-inspired recipes!
+Just a simple roasted pumpkin to use in your favorite pumpkin-inspired recipes.

 What Type of Pumpkin to Air Fry

 Pie pumpkins, also known as sugar or sweet pumpkins, are one of the best for cooking.
 They are small, readily available and sweet tasting with a creamy inside.
-In my Omni Plus oven style air fryer and my Duo Crisp basket style, I was able to fit a 2.6 pound pumpkin.
-This is a typical size for pie pumpkins so they should fit in most air fryers.
+Long Island Cheese and New England Pie are also fantastic pumpkins for roasting and eating.